o2r-project/erc-spec/docs/spec/archival.md

 Metadata documents of specific use cases MUST be stored in a directory `.erc`, which is a child-directory of the ERC base directory.

 Metadata documents SHOULD be named according to the used standard or platform, and the used format respectively encoding, e.g. `datacite40.xml` or `zenodo_sandbox10.json`, and SHOULD use a suitable mime type.

+### Requirements of secondary metadata

+In order to comply to their governing schemas, secondary metadata must include the mandatory information as set by 3rd party services.
+While the documentation of this quality is a perpetual task, we have gathered the information most relevant our selection of connected services.

+**Zenodo**

++ Accepts metadata as json.
++ Mandatory elements:
+	+ Upload Type (e.g. Publication)
+	+ Publication Type
+	+ Title
+	+ Creators
+	+ Description
+	+ Publication Date
+	+ Access Right
+	+ License

+**DataCite (4.0)**

++ Accepts metadata as xml.
++ Mandatory elements:
+	+ Identifier
+	+ Creator
+	+ Title
+	+ Publisher
+	+ Publication Year
+	+ Ressource Type

+Other third party standards that will be considered comprise: _CodeMeta_, _EuDat_, _mets/mods_.